NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-Patient-1/generalPractitioner.page.md

 <h5><ins>Guidance</ins></h5>

-This is the patient’s usual GP, if they have one and references the `Practitioner` within the bundle.
+This is the patient’s usual GP, if they have one, and references the `Practitioner` within the bundle.

 <h5><ins>Example</ins></h5>